My “Bathhouse Experience”

 So, rather than continuing from the warm tub to the cold one, and being curious by nature, I wanted to try these saunas.
 After all, these would be an easier “escape” to the bathing area and either a shower or a tub for recovery.
 And, more to the point, I was intensely curious about what be hiding inside the mist.

-The Wet SAuna
+The Wet Sauna

 As soon as I stepped inside, I swear I could feel my eyeballs fog over!
 Of course, this experience was not aided by the fact that without my glasses, I could barely see.
 (I am exrtremely near-sighted without them and can barely focus about 12 inches (30.5 cm – again, for the metrically-inclined) in front of my face.
 I won’t quite say the experience is like trying to breathe underwater while being trapped in a boiling pot of water – but I only say that because, thankfully, I don’t have that particular actual experience for comparison.
 I’m sure there are those who would find the room immensely comfortable.
 I, however, am not one of them, and believe I lasted barely two minutes in there before needing to leave and find something more comfortable,